NVIDIA/numba-cuda/docs/source/user/cuda_ffi.rst

        if i < len(r):
            r[i] = mul(x[i], y[i])

 C/C++ Support
 -------------

 Support for compiling and linking of CUDA C/C++ code is provided through the use of NVRTC subject to the following considerations:

-- It is only available when using the NVIDIA Bindings.
-See :envvar:`NUMBA_CUDA_USE_NVIDIA_BINDING`.
-- A suitable version of the NVRTC library for the installed version of the NVIDIA CUDA Bindings must be available.
+- A suitable version of the NVRTC library must be available.
 - The CUDA include path is assumed by default to be ``/usr/local/cuda/include`` on Linux and ``$env:CUDA_PATH\include`` on Windows.
 It can be modified using the environment variable :envvar:`NUMBA_CUDA_INCLUDE_PATH`.